captainchicken2023/Predicting-Flight-Delays/README.md

 ## Introduction
 The holidays are approaching and many are planning to travel by plane.
 Considering the delays one may face, is it worth it to fly?

 Though travellers may experience various inconveniences, I focused on delays since travellers are more likely to experience this in general, year-round.
 Annual diversion rates aren't very high, less than 4,000 based on recent averages.
-Cancellations typically stem from extreme circumstances- if one flight is canceled, likely multiple or all will follow suit regardless of the flight path or airlines.
+Cancellations typically stem from extreme circumstances- if one flight is cancelled due to such extremes, multiple or all others will likely follow suit, regardless of flight path or airlines.

 According to the FAA, a flight is considered delayed if it has not taken off within 15 minutes of its scheduled departure time.